RhtK07/RhtK07.github.io/research/index.md

 You can find my other projects from undergraduate [here](/research/oldprojects).
 -->

-[Here](/research/courses/) is a list of all the courses I have taken, both during graduate and undergraduate studies.
+[Here](/research/courses/) is a list of all the courses I have taken, both during PhD and Master's.